 Lastly, we’ll highlight that both products are distribution-class ETFs specifically designed for investors seeking regular quarterly income.

-EFT | VUSA | VWRL |
+ETF | VUSA | VWRL |

-Asset Manager | Vanguard | Vanguard |
+Asset manager | Vanguard | Vanguard |

 Replicated index | S&P 500 | FTSE All-World Index |